 Adopting a product mindset brings IT closer to the business

 In addition to embracing new technologies and practices, Steelcase made organizational changes to facilitate its new development practices.
 The IT team is now organized by product teams, improving the relationship IT has with the business side of the company.
 Processes and roles related to security and quality have also changed with the adoption of TDD and the automation and continuous delivery enabled by Tanzu Application Service.

 “Security used to be something that happened as the last step before you launch something,” explained Miller.
 “Now it's actually built into the process of developing solutions.”

 Another organizational change the Hedberg team adopted was a redesign of the workspace.
-Steelcase and Pivotal collaborated on redesigning the office to allow for pair programming and colocated teams in one single area.
+Steelcase and VMware collaborated on redesigning the office to allow for pair programming and colocated teams in one single area.
 The new Agile Studio makes it easy for team members to communicate, reducing the need for email and meetings, and gives Steelcase firsthand knowledge of creating and working in agile workspaces.

-“Engaging with Pivotal has given us a new foundation to work with—not only from a tools perspective, but from a process perspective, as well.
+“Engaging with [VMware] has given us a new foundation to work with—not only from a tools perspective, but from a process perspective, as well.
 Pairing with folks who had been through this before, who had experience, who could teach us all of these different tools and processes and technologies—that was absolutely huge.
 There’s just no way we would have piecemealed this together.”